fvsura/abm_multi_poll/README.md

 # multi_poll
+Collection of tools to create a multilayer network using an agent based model.
+Diffusion of ideas as well as complex interaction are implemented.
+Can be used to simulate voting scenarios and polls.

 Here you can find all the modules used in support of the paper "Systematic errors in polls: why we can't capture society's complexity yet".

 All code is written in Python3, using Jupyter platform.